-Top 10 Reasons Why the Death Penalty Should Not Be Implemented in Philippines
+Top 10 Reasons the Death Penalty Should Not Be Implemented in the Philippines

-Philippines, a third world country.
-Notable of being one of the highest criminality rating in the world.
-Death penalty is never the solution.
-We should be aware what it costs.
+The Philippines is a third world country, notable for having one of the highest crime rates in the world.
+The death penalty is never the solution.
+We should be aware of what it costs.

 I am also against the death penalty.
 I can imagine rich people getting away with murder and poor people getting killed in extrajudicial killings.